TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/020 Add Todo Page.md

 }
 ```

 Yes, it is identical to what you have in another page.
-We will optimize later.
+We will optimize below, after testing.

 ## Test